Intern

 Tel.: +49 931 31-88085

-Kai studied biology at Goethe-University Frankfurt am Main (DE) and received his PhD degree in genetics from the University of Cambridge (UK) in 2014.
+Kai received his PhD degree in genetics from the University of Cambridge (UK) in 2014.
 During his PhD research with Prof. Fiona M. Watt, Kai investigated epidermal stem cells and their niche.
 He then joined the group of Prof. Hans Clevers at the Hubrecht Institute in Utrecht (NL).
-There he mapped cardiac regeneration on the single-cell level, developed new epithelial organoid models and discovered a new epidermal stem cell population marked by Troy/Tnfrsf19.
-Since 2020, Kai is a Junior Group Leader at the MSNZ Würzburg funded by the German Cancer Aid.
+There, he mapped cardiac regeneration on the single-cell level, developed new epithelial organoid models and discovered a new epidermal stem cell population marked by Troy/Tnfrsf19.
+Since 2020, Kai has been a Junior Group Leader at the MSNZ Würzburg, funded by the German Cancer Aid.
 In 2022, he received a prestigious European Research Council Starting Grant to fund his research and expand his research team.

-Throughout his career, Kai has received multiple awards and honours among them the 2015 Nikon Young Scientist Award of the German Society for Cell Biology, long-term fellowships from HFSP and EMBO as well as a VENI talent award (ZonMW/NWO).
-Since 2023, Kai is further member of the Early Career Editorial Board of Stem Cell Reports, the scientific journal of the International Society for Stem Cell Research (ISSCR).
+Throughout his career, Kai has received multiple awards and honours, among them the 2015 Nikon Young Scientist Award of the German Society for Cell Biology, long-term fellowships from HFSP and EMBO, as well as a VENI talent award (ZonMW/NWO).
+Since 2023, Kai has been an Early Career Editor at Stem Cell Reports, the scientific journal of the International Society for Stem Cell Research (ISSCR).

 Google Scholar Link